Eyeless in Gaza (band): 1979-1982: avant-garde beginnings

-The second Eyeless in Gaza album, Caught in Flux, saw the band praised by Mick Duffy of New Musical Express ("Radical but clear, Eyeless set the examples for others to follow by eradicating standard rock structures and starting out from now tangents...
-Their alternative is to present frail labyrinth of subtle sound, a strange menagerie of modern mood music that holds melody, has poise and a lot of style.")
+The duo became known for their unconventional arrangements and instrumentation (which sometimes included toy instruments for reasons of cheapness and sonic effectiveness) and for Bates' passionate vocals, which at times were howled, whispered, or stammered.
+Bates would later reflect that the early music and his singing style was a way of liberating the rage and hostility he had within him.
+Becker would later recall that "the music was always constantly changing in style: punk, thrashy, atmospheric, ambient, dense, sparse, folky, poppy and even a tinge of avant-garde."

+The second Eyeless in Gaza album, Caught in Flux was released in September 1981 to some highly positive reviews in the British music press.
 The original pressing included a bonus five track EP (The Eyes Of Beautiful Losers).

 Eyeless in Gaza would release two further EPs in 1981, Invisibility and Others.
-By the end of the year, they had completed their third album, Pale Hands I Loved So Well, which was released by the Norwegian label Uniton in 1982: in contrast to previous works it was (as described by Dave Henderson in Sounds) an album of "short but effective soundtracks; not for films but for everyday life."
-The same paper's Mark Brennan was more dismissive, complaining that "they tap us on the shoulder and whisper of whims and wishes when they should grab us, suck us in, declare their distrust of the world and demand their right to tell us of it.
-I would call it adolescent angst but the emotion is not even that strong: it’s more a sort of listless annoyance.
-Nor is there any splendour or joy within its range, just a vague longing."
+By the end of the year, they had completed their third album, Pale Hands I Loved So Well, which was released by the Norwegian label Uniton in 1982: in contrast to previous works it was (as described by Dave Henderson in Sounds) an album of "short but effective soundtracks; not for films but for everyday life.", it received less positive reviews by other critics.
 Despite this productivity on record, during this period the duo would also perform numerous songs in live concerts which were never released on records.
 In 1982, Bates would release his first full-release solo album on 10 inch vinyl, Letters Written.